 Students are provided a general introduction to all types of geochemistry that includes a discussion of the underlying chemical concepts, with an emphasis on the applications to geological environments.
 The chemical concepts include isotopic chemistry, thermodynamics, crystal chemistry, and aqueous solutions.
-The geological metasomatism, geothermobarometry, and environmental geochemistry.
-Prereguisite: GEOL 3404.
+The geological metasomatism, geothermobarometry, and environmental geochemistry. and C or better in CHEM 1412, and C or better in GEOL 1403 or GEOL 1405.